 The UKCA marking is a new UK product mark used for goods placed on Great Britain's market (England, Wales, and Scotland).
 The marking covers most products that previously required CE marking.
 It will not be used for products placed on the Northern Ireland market, which require CE marking or UK(NI) marking.
 Products currently requiring a CE marking for sale in the EU will continue to need a CE mark.

 What you will need to do from 1 January 2021 depends on the type of product.
 The new UKCA rules are clear for products currently certified under the EMC, Low Voltage, Radio Equipment, or ATEX directives.
 There are different rules for:

 - Products regulated under the old approach, in particular: chemicals, medicines, vehicles, and aerospace

-- Products covered by national rules (non-harmonized)
+- Products covered by national regulations (non-harmonized)

 - Certain other products, such as medical devices, civil explosives, construction products, and rail interoperability

 The UKCA regulatory regime will apply regardless of any Free Trade Agreement (FTA) between the UK and EU.
 Although the UK is seeking a Mutual Recognition Agreement for conformity assessment in the UK-EU FTA, this is currently refused by the EU.
 Companies whose products require mandatory third-party testing by a Notified Body should review whether that Body is located in the UK or EU and whether it has arranged to have certification validated or re-issued by a partner test body in the other market.

 When will it be introduced?

 The UKCA marking can be used from 1 January 2021.
 While the UKCA marking has no legal meaning if placed on any product before this date, you are encouraged to be ready to use it in advance.